t0pd4wn/loco.sh/README.md

 - code: add an img::class module ?
 - code: add tests and CI to help with integration
 - code: custom functions could have dynamic steps
-- code: break loco_background.sh into more functions
-- code: better package managers abstraction
+- code: remove globals when possible
 - code: add an import profile(s) support in profile yaml
 - options: add a "none" option
 - options: detached in a remote /.dotfiles/ folder